spinalcom/spinal-framework/README.md

 ~/path/to/your-system$ make install-issim
 ```

-### Libraries dependencies
+### Javascript Libraries dependencies
-For each libraries an dependencies can be added in the file : "spinal.json".
+For each libraries an dependencies can be added in the file : "js-libraries/<lib name>/spinal.json".
 It's important de specify the dependencies to order to specify the build order.
 ```
 {